intronic/datademo/README.md

 * For simplicity the join keys are reusing 'business' keys - query and storage performance may be improved using surrogate keys;
 * The schema may be difficult to use to answer more complex and interesting business questions;
-* The schema is not appropriate for OLTP applications;
+* The schema is not appropriate for OLTP applications.

-* It would be interesting to compare cost, speed and usefulness with massive amounts of data over extended time periods in using different schemas and query technologies such as Google BigQuery and OLAP data warehouses.
+It would be interesting to compare cost, speed and usefulness with massive amounts of data over extended time periods in using different schemas and query technologies such as Google BigQuery and OLAP data warehouses.

-## Additional Comments on Data
+## Additional Comments on Data and Design

 * Order IDs are not unique to a given customer and order time:
     * It seems to me that the business should require Order ID to be properly unique in this instance, maybe with some form of UUID or index-friendly time-sortable hybrid (eg SQUUID);